pts/movemetafs/README.txt

       movemetafs as symlinks.
    -- Removing `meta/untag/:all/$SHORTNAME' removes all tags from the
       file specified in $SHORTNAME.
+   -- Renaming `meta/untag/$OLDTAGNAME' to `meta/untag/$NEWTAGNAME' renames
+      the tag.
+See more about renaming tags under `meta/tag'.
 -- meta/search
    -- meta/search appears to be an empty folder.
    -- meta/search and its contents are not writable.